VirtusLab/git-machete/blogs/docker-ci-tricks-2/blog.md

 `docker-compose build --build-arg user_id="$(id -u)" --build-arg group_id="$(id -g)" tox` in `ci/tox/local-run.sh`.

-We switch from docker's default `root` to the newly-created user by calling `USER ci-user`.
+We switch from default `root` to the newly-created user by calling `USER ci-user`.

 Using rather unusual syntax (Unix-style `--something` options are rarely passed directly to a Dockerfile instruction), we need to specify `--chown` flag for `COPY`.
 Otherwise, the files would end up owned by `root:root`.